floriankraemer/floriankraemer.github.io/about.markdown

 Hey, I’m Florian Krämer

 a software engineer and [certified](https://zertdb.isqi.org/certification/verification/t/S%21H79YS%21audz%21-_x%21-MY/language/en) software architect.
-I started programming in ~2000 and specialized in building web applications, in the past primarily with PHP or whatever I can get my hands on, transistioning to C#, but loving anything that is object oriented.
+I started programming around 2000 and specialized in building web applications—primarily with PHP, or whatever I can get my hands on.
+I'm transitioning to C# and love anything object-oriented.

 Email me at [753f3a5f-5cf3-4113-809e-20149a7c9662@anonaddy.me](mailto:753f3a5f-5cf3-4113-809e-20149a7c9662@anonaddy.me).

 Let's connect and explore how my skills and knowledge can contribute to the success of your projects.

-### Achievements
+## Achievements

 * I've been part of the CakePHP [core team](https://cakephp.org/team).
   * Extracted and refactored the authentication & authorization into extensions.
   * Maintained several CakePHP plugins.
-  * Reviewed and advised a lot of CakePHP based projects as part of the [Cake Development Corporation](https://www.cakedc.com/).
+  * Reviewed and advised many CakePHP-based projects as part of the [Cake Development Corporation](https://www.cakedc.com/).
-* I've done a large-scale refactoring of a legacy system done by an offshore company with zero test coverage and severe coupling for one of the most popular building architecture websites.
+* I completed a large-scale refactoring of a legacy system built by an offshore company with zero test coverage and severe coupling for one of the most popular building architecture websites.
 * I've successfully introduced a CI/CD process in a company.
 * Architected the [Unified Commerce](https://spryker.com/unified-commerce/) foundation for the [Spryker](https://spryker.com/) Commerce OS.
-* Implemented a security incident workflow and process in a department in collaboration with the security team.
+* Implemented a security incident workflow and process in a department in collaboration with a security team.
-* Introduced performance and quality metrics in collaboration with the QA team.
+* Introduced performance and quality metrics in collaboration with a QA team.
-* Architected a modular monolith system ("Modulith") based on Clean Architecture principles to enable microservices later on from the ground up for the new version of [ClipMyHorse.TV](https://clipmyhorse.tv), a global horse sport streaming portal.
+* Architected a modular monolith system ("Modulith") based on Clean Architecture and Event-Driven Architecture principles to enable microservices later on, from the ground up, for the new version of [ClipMyHorse.TV](https://clipmyhorse.tv), one of the world's largest horse sport streaming portals.

-### How I am
+## How I am

 * I'm intrinsically motivated, I love my profession, architecture and technology.
 * Understanding new businesses and domains is something I like, I'm curious by nature.
 * I like to learn new things.
 * I'm a clean code & architecture advocate.
-* DDD - Domain Driven Design.
-Communication and processes that ultimately manifest in great code is what I like and believe in without being dogmatic.
+* [DDD](/ddd/) – Domain-Driven Design.
+Communication and processes that ultimately manifest in great code are what I like and believe in, without being dogmatic.
 * Being an architect is more than technology – teams, people and social interactions are part of the process.
 * I like to refactor legacy systems if I get the opportunity to do so.
 * SOLID, YAGNI - Concepts that create good code.
 * Frameworks are just tools, I'm not dogmatic about them.
-* While I'm proficient in PHP, I love to work on c# and Java-related projects as well.
+* While I'm proficient in PHP, I love to work on C# and Java-related projects as well.
 * Artificial intelligence 🤖, neural networks - super interesting!
 * Inspired by Eric Evans, Martin Fowler, Matthias Noback, Vaughn Vernon, Robert C. Martin, Dave Farley and others.
 * I'm grateful to anyone who gave and will give me a chance to grow my skills and knowledge. 🙇

-### Reference Open Source Projects
+## Reference Open Source Projects

 * [An event sourcing library for PHP](https://github.com/Phauthentic/event-sourcing)
 * Cognitive Code Analysis